Control, cooperative, community

 Recent interest, including in Australia, sees potential for collaborative housing models to deliver greater affordability.
 Beyond being a middle-class initiative, some hope it can help address social isolation and the dearth of options of affordable, well-located housing, especially for the growing cohort of older low income women.

-Some models of collaborative housing include:
+Current models of collaborative housing include:

 • Deliberative design, where future residents are actively involved in the design and delivery of a multi-unit building.